Ir para o conteúdo

 While some tool arguments are included as a part of a module.
 To make nf-core modules sharable across pipelines, most tool arguments are defined in the conf/modules.conf file in the pipeline code under the ext.args entry.

-Importantly, having these arguments outside of the module also allows them to be customized at runtime.
+Importantly, having these arguments outside the module also allows them to be customized at runtime.

 For example, if you wanted to add arguments to the MULTIQC process in the nf-core/demo pipeline, you could use the process scope and the withName selector: